kzqq092-png/houta/.serena/memories/suggested_commands.md

-# Suggested Commands for HIkyuu-UI Development
+# Suggested Commands for FactorWeave-Quant Development

 ## Running the Application
 ```bash